jpbow/ai-messenger-bot/README.md

 	![Webhook setup screenshot](/demo/image_3.png)

-5. Now using the Page Access Token you saved earlier, go back to the Terminal and enter this command to trigger the Facebook App to send messages.
+5. Using the Page Access Token you saved earlier, go back to the Terminal and enter this command to trigger the Facebook App to send messages.

 	```
 	curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"